-We continue to invest significantly in research and development (R&D) to provide leading solutions that help global manufacturers, wholesalers, distributors, retailers, and logistics providers successfully manage accelerating and fluctuating demands as well as the increasing complexity and volatility of their local and global supply chains.
-Our research and development expenses for the years ended December 31, 2014, 2013, and 2012 were \$49.0 million, \$44.5 million, and \$44.7 million, respectively.
-At December 31, 2014, our R&D organization totaled approximately 660 employees, located in the U.S. and India.
+We continue to invest significantly in research and development (R&D) to provide leading solutions that help global retailers, manufacturers, wholesalers, distributors and logistics providers successfully manage accelerating and fluctuating demands as well as the increasing complexity and volatility of their local and global supply chains, retail store operations and point of sale.
+Our research and development expenses for the years ended December 31, 2016, 2015 and 2014 were \$54.7 million, \$53.9 million, and \$49.0 million, respectively.
+At December 31, 2016, our R&D organization totaled approximately 680 employees, located in the U.S. and India.

-We expect to continue to focus our R&D resources on the development and enhancement of supply chain software solutions.
-We offer what we believe to be the broadest solution portfolio in the supply chain solutions designed to manage supply chains, inventory, and omni-channel operations for retailers, wholesalers, manufacturers, logistics providers and other organizations.
+We expect to continue to focus our R&D resources on the development and enhancement of our core supply chain, inventory optimization, omni-channel and point of sale software solutions.
+We offer what we believe to be the broadest solution portfolio in the supply chain solutions marketplace, to address all aspects of inventory optimization, transportation management, distribution management, planning, and omni-channel operations including order management, store inventory & fulfillment, call center and point of sale.